Coleman Health Services

 Enrollment for OhioRISE is mandatory for children and youth who are eligible.
 Parents or guardians will receive a notice of denial if their child or youth is not eligible.
-If a parent or guardian does not want their eligible child or youth enrolled in the program, they can submit a disenrollment request to the Ohio Department of Medicare.
+If a parent or guardian does not want their eligible child or youth enrolled in the program, they can submit a disenrollment request to the Ohio Department of Medicaid.

 What Does OhioRISE Cover?

 The program provides the following behavioral health services:

 In-state Psychiatric Residential Treatment Facilities (PRTFs)